-Before Installation - 1
+Before Installation

-If you have installed Raspbian Jessie by directly flash the OS image into SD card, you can skip reading this section.
+If you have installed Raspbian Jessie by directly flashing the OS image into SD card, you can skip reading the following section.

-You will need to installed the OS on the SD card first.
+You will need to have installed the OS on the SD card first.
 We recommend NOT to use NOOBS, instead download the Raspbian image and directly flash it into your SD card (tutorial is here).
-The process could be faster and you will not have the problem caused by the NOOBS boot menu (read on for details).
+The process would then be faster and you will not have the problem caused by the NOOBS boot menu (read on for details).

-The software of Witty Pi has been tested under Raspbian Jessie and Raspbian Stretch.
-Raspbian Wheezy should also work, but it is better to use Jessie or Stretch as it will be much easier to install Qt 5, which is required by the (optional) GUI of the software.
+The software of Witty Pi 2 has been tested under Raspbian Jessie.
+Raspbian Wheezy should also work, but it is better to use Jessie as it will be much easier to install Qt 5, which is required by the (optional) GUI of the software.

-The software of Witty Pi might also work on other operating systems with or without modification.
+The software of Witty Pi 2 might also work on other operating systems with or without modification.
 The software is written in BASH, so it could be easily modified by the customers to support other OS.
-However, at lest for now, only Raspbian Stretch, Jessie and Wheezy are officially tested.
-You should have mind preparation that tweaking might be needed when using Witty Pi Mini on other operating systems.
+However, at lest for now, only Raspbian Jessie and Wheezy are officially tested.
+You will appreciate that some 'tweaking' may be needed when using Witty Pi 2 on other operating systems.

 If you have installed the OS with NOOBS, please make sure to skip the boot menu.
-Otherwise the boot menu will postpone the booting long enough to make Witty Pi Mini think the system is down and then cut the power (so your Raspberry Pi will not boot).
+Otherwise the boot menu will postpone the booting long enough to make Witty Pi 2 think the system is down and then cut the power (so your Raspberry Pi will not boot).